UCNProf/DMA_DekkersAlgorithm/README.md

 # DekkersAlgorithm
-This is an example on how to implement the five attempt described by dekker's algorithm in Java.
+This is an example on how to implement the five attempts described by dekker's algorithm in Java.